 Many years later Jan’s second novel, Wild Water, was taken on by Jane Judd, literary agent.
 Judd was a huge inspiration, but the book failed to find the right niche with a publisher.
-It didn’t fall into a specific category and, narrated mostly from the male viewpoint, it was considered out of genre for most publishers and too much of a risk.
+And then Amazon changed the face of the industry with the advent of self-publishing.
+Jan went on to successfully publish several works of fiction under her own imprint, Celtic Connections.

 After a brief partnership with Accent Press in 2015, Jan chose to return to the freedom of independent publishing.